(Updated December 2016)

 In the USA, utilities have pursued higher enrichment and burnups, but in addition have reduced the tails assay from enrichment, owing to higher uranium prices, so that significantly less natural uranium feed is required.
 However, more enrichment is then needed, so there is a clear trade-off between energy input to enrichment and uranium input.

 Looking ten years ahead, the market is expected to grow significantly.
-The WNA 2013 Global Nuclear Fuel Market Report reference scenario (post Fukushima accident) shows a 31% increase in uranium demand over 2013-23 (for a 36% increase in reactor capacity – many new cores will be required).
-Demand thereafter will depend on new plant being built and the rate at which older plant is retired – the reference scenario has a 25.6% increase in uranium demand for the decade 2020 to 2030.
+The WNA 2015 Nuclear Fuel Report reference scenario (post Fukushima accident) shows a 26% increase in uranium demand over 2015-25 (for a 30% increase in reactor capacity – many new cores will be required).
+Demand thereafter will depend on new plant being built and the rate at which older plant is retired – the reference scenario has a 22% increase in uranium demand for the decade 2020 to 2030.
 Licensing of plant lifetime extensions and the economic attractiveness of continued operation of older reactors are critical factors in the medium-term uranium market.
-However, with electricity demand by 2030 expected (by the OECD's International Energy Agency, 2008) to double from that of 2004, there is plenty of scope for growth in nuclear capacity in a world concerned with limiting carbon emissions.
+However, with electricity demand by 2040 expected (by the OECD's International Energy Agency in its World Energy Outlook 2015 report) to increase 70% from that of 2013, there is plenty of scope for growth in nuclear capacity in a world concerned with limiting carbon emissions.

-Mines in 2013 supplied some 70,800 tonnes of uranium oxide concentrate (U3O8) containing 59,370 tU, about 91% of utilities' annual requirements.
-(See also paper World Uranium Mining).
+Mines in 2015 supplied some 71,000 tonnes of uranium oxide concentrate (U3O8) containing 60,496 tU, about 90% of utilities' annual requirements (see also information paper on World Uranium Mining).
 The balance is made up from secondary sources including stockpiled uranium held by utilities, and in the last few years of low prices those civil stockpiles have been built up again following their depletion about 1990-2005.
-At the end of 2013 they were estimated at more than 90,000 tU in Europe and USA, and a bit less in east Asia, mostly in China.
+At the end of 2014 they were estimated at almost 100,000 tU in Europe and the USA, about 74,000 tU in China, and about 45,000 tU in the rest of east Asia.

-The perception of imminent scarcity drove the "spot price" for uncontracted sales to over US$ 100 per pound U3O8 in 2007 but it has settled back to $34-45 over the two years to the end of 2014.
+The perception of imminent scarcity drove the spot price for uncontracted sales to over US$ 100 per pound U3O8 in 2007 but it has settled back to under $20 over the four years to the end of 2016.
 Most uranium however is supplied under long-term contracts and the prices in new contracts have, in the past, reflected a premium of at lease $10/lb above the spot market.

 With the main growth in uranium demand being in Russia and China, it is noteworthy that the vertically-integrated sovereign nuclear industries in these countries (and potentially India) have sought equity in uranium mines abroad, bypassing the market to some extent.
 Strategic investment in uranium production, even if it is not lowest-cost, has become the priority while world prices have been generally low.
 Russia’s ARMZ has bought Canada-based Uranium One, with 2013 production of over 5000 tU in several countries, and China’s CGNPC-URC has bought a majority share of the large Husab project in Namibia, with potential production of 5770 tU/yr (some to be sold into world markets).
 China’s SinoU (CNNC) has bought a 25% share in Langer Heinrich in Namibia, giving it over 500 tU/yr.
 It also has 37.5% of the SOMINA joint venture in Niger, entitling it to over 1800 tU/yr in future, and up to 49% of Zhalpak JV in Kazakhstan, adding another 500 tU/yr.